aswinkarthik/csvdiff/README.md

 - `json`: JSON serialization of result
 - `legacy-json`: JSON serialization of result in old format
 - `rowmark`: Marks each row with ADDED or MODIFIED status.
+- `diff-file`: Creates a delta/diff CSV file between the base and delta files.
+The CSV file contains the headers of the delta file, as well as all additions and current modifications.

 ## Miscellaneous features